 How can I help you?

-My past experience, integrative training and continuing professional development, provide me with the flexibility to draw on a number of theories and approaches (Person Centred, Existential, Psychodynamic, Cognitive, Cognitive Behavioural Therapy and Mindfulness).
+My past experience, integrative training and continuing professional development, provide me with the flexibility to draw on a number of theories and approaches including, Person Centred, Relational, Existential, Psychodynamic, Cognitive, Cognitive Behavioural Therapy (CBT) and Mindfulness Based Approaches, to match what best serves you.

 Counselling or Psychotherapy?